-On February 25, 2016, the Rumi Forum hosted an Abrahamic Discussion Series panel on the issue of “Welcoming The Stranger: Refugees and Immigrants in Our Midst.”
+On February 25, 2016, the Rumi Forum hosted an Abrahamic Discussion Series panel on the issue of refugees and immigrants.

 Naseem Rizvi, Dr. Patricia Maloof, Rabbi Gerry Serotta and Sandra Chisholm discussed the issue from the viewpoint of Abrahamic traditions.

 Date: February 25, 2016 at 6:30 PM

 Venue: ATFA 3949 University Dr. Fairfax, VA 22031

 Naseem Rizvi has numerous years of experience in the field of International Affairs as well as in the non-profit sector.
 Rizvi obtained her master’s degree in International Affairs at the Quid- e- Azam University in Islamabad, Pakistan.
 She has worked as an adjunct instructor at the University of Loyola in Chicago where she taught several classes on U.S.-Afghanistan Foreign Policy as well as human rights and international affairs in Asia.
 She has also served as a panelist speaking about Islam and women issues.
 Rizvi then became a case manager and a program coordinator at the Council of Peoples Organization in Brooklyn, New York to assist diverse communities in health, employment, education, and legal issues.
 From 2008 to 2014, Naseem Rizvi worked at the Open Society Foundations and conducted extensive research and produced papers on international funding trends.